31/10/2014 - Blogs

 More than half the world’s population will be passing through airports by 2017

 Numbers speak for themselves: The International Air Transport Association believes that by 2017, there will be a 31% rise in worldwide airport passenger figures, as these are expected to reach close to 4 billion.
 This growth will come from both international and domestic travel but from different areas around the globe and in a different way.
-In the developed world, there will be a higher travel frequency, as trips per inhabitant will increase but emerging markets, like Brazil and China, will grow fast due to a surge in first-time travellers from the new and expanding middle class.
+In the developed world, there will be a higher travel frequency, as trips per inhabitant will increase but emerging markets, like Brazil and China, will grow fast due to a surge in first-time travelers from the new and expanding middle class.

 Changes in travel experience